 Exploring the Islands of Tahiti started in Papeete, looking for some of the key arts and cultural spots.
 We arrived via Air Tahiti Nui, a very comfortable flight with very modern equipment to not only watch some movies but also learning about the Islands of Tahiti.
-Its a very peaceful 5 hours from Auckland for me.
-Tahiti is the largest of the Islands and boasts waterfalls, lagoons, extinct volcanoes and a huge variety of festivals and are cultural destinations.
-We made it our aim, with the help of Tahiti tourisme to find some of the well known as well as lesser known spots.

 Spend a couple of days exploring the main island of Tahiti and you won’t leave disappointed.
 Papeete is full to the brim with cultural stops to keep your itinerary full, and this is only scratching the surface.

 Connected by the essence of Mana, the fundamental spirit to embrace, The Islands of Tahiti are bound to leave you feeling relaxed, refreshed and most of all, even more connected than ever before.
 Unlike any other place on Earth, The Islands of Tahiti seem to have an energy that flows from its people and culture and beyond to the diverse range of landscapes.

 Many who travel often fail to embody the culture and lifestyle of a destination and really reflect genuinely and meaningfully during their experience.
 The Islands of Tahiti manage to break down those barriers and cast aside those inhibitions we sometimes face whilst travelling abroad.
 The Islands of Tahiti let you travel in such a way that you can’t help but feel connected to the culture, the lifestyle and sincerely feel like you’ve escaped the worries of the world.
 In Tahiti, this interconnection is known as Mana - the spirit to embrace.
 Here's my guide to exploring Tahiti in a day...